-The entire body part, including "out-of-band" information such as record lengths and possibly file attribute information, is converted to a universal canonical form.
-The specific content type of the body part as well as its associated attributes dictate the nature of the canonical form that is used.
+The entire body, including "out-of-band" information such as record lengths and possibly file attribute information, is converted to a universal canonical form.
+The specific content type of the body as well as its associated attributes dictate the nature of the canonical form that is used.
 Conversion to the proper canonical form may involve character set conversion, transformation of audio data, compression, or various other operations specific to the various content types.
+If character set conversion is involved, however, care must be taken to understand the semantics of the content-type, which may have strong implications for any character set conversion, e.g. with regard to syntactically meaningful characters in a text subtype other than "plain".

 For example, in the case of text/plain data, the text must be converted to a supported character set and lines must be delimited with CRLF delimiters in accordance with RFC822.
-Note that the restriction on line lengths implied by RFC822 is eliminated if the next step employs either quotedprintable or base64 encoding.
+Note that the restriction on line lengths implied by RFC822 is eliminated if the next step employs either quoted-printable or base64 encoding.